Elyra is a set of AI-centric extensions to JupyterLab Notebooks.

 It simplifies the task of running notebooks interactively on cloud machines, seamlessly leveraging the power of cloud-based resources such as GPUs and TPUs.

-Python script execution support¶
+Python and R scripts execution support¶